cangeles14/Preowned-Video-Game-Profit-Sales/README.md

-# Data/Web Scraping Project @ Ironhack Paris
+# Web Scraping Game.co.uk for Preowned Video Game Profit Sales

 Web scraping is the process of automatically extracting data from websites and saving that data collected into a dataset allowing you to use that data to extract information.
 It’s one of the most efficient ways to get data from the web.
 Some practices inlcude